-Protected characteristic group What do you know4?
-What do people tell you5?
-Summary of data and feedback about service users and the wider community/ public Who uses the service?
-Who doesn't and why?
-Feedback/complaints?
-Any differences in outcomes?
+Protected What do you know4?
+What does this mean - what are the What can you do 7 ? characteristic group What do people tell you 5 ?
+Summary of data and feedback potential impacts of the proposal(s) 6 ?
+What reasonable mitigations to reduce or avoid the impact can you propose? about service users and the wider community/ public • Who uses the service? • Who doesn't and why? • Feedback/complaints? • Any differences in outcomes?
 Why?
-What does this mean - what are the potential impacts of the proposal(s)6?
-Consider positive and negative impacts On service users / the public AND, where relevant, staff if your proposals relate mainly to a staff restructure or reorganisation, you should use the template here What can you do7?
-What reasonable mitigations to reduce or avoid the impact can you propose?
-How will you communicate/engage or provide services differently to create a 'level playing field' - e.g. consultation materials in easy read or hold targeted engagement events If there is no current way of mitigating any negative impacts, clearly state that here and consider other actions you could take in the action plan in section 4. retaining staff whilst continuing to provide a service.
+Consider positive and negative impacts On service users / the public AND, where relevant, staff if your proposals relate mainly to a staff restructure or reorganisation, you should use the template here How will you communicate/engage or provide services differently to create a 'level playing field' - e.g. consultation materials in easy read or hold targeted engagement events If there is no current way of mitigating any negative impacts, clearly state that here and consider other actions you could take in the action plan in section 4. service.
 Gender reassignment 10 There is very limited data available for this group of individuals in Herts.
 Individuals with this protected characteristic may receive care and support if required.
 Individuals with this protected characteristic may wish to seek work in the care sector or be working in the sector Improved care and support available as a result of training offered via the project.
 Monitor profiles of participants and equality strands to ensure awareness of minority group learners engaging with the project.
 This will allow the project to be adapted should any inequalities arise.
 Ensure that training materials are inclusive for all minority group learners All training Providers used will already have had training in equality, diversity and inclusion that include all protected characteristic groups.
 Pregnancy and maternity 11 The majority of the adult social care workforce in Hertfordshire is female - 82% with an average age of 43.
 68% are aged between 24 and 55.
 The Strategy will support learners to complete learning wherever possible.
 Care staff who are pregnant may need to change their duties in line with a relevant risk assessment.
-This could result in service users having different care staff supporting them during All adult social care providers will have relevant procedures and policies for pregnant staff and will have maternity leave processes to provide cover.
+This could result in service users having different care staff supporting them during pregnancy and maternity leave.
+All adult social care providers will have relevant procedures and policies for pregnant staff and will have maternity leave processes to provide cover.
 Monitor profiles of participants and equality strands to ensure awareness of minority group learners engaging with the project.
+This will allow the project to be adapted